wazuh/wazuh-dashboard-plugins/docker/README.md

 post-installation note, specially on Linux: [Differences between Docker Desktop for Linux and Docker Engine](https://docs.docker.com/desktop/install/linux-install/#differences-between-docker-desktop-for-linux-and-docker-engine)

-In general the environment consist of:
+In general, the environment consist of:

 - Lightweight monitoring stack based on [Grafana][1], [Loki][2] and [Prometheus][3].
 - Dockerized development environments.